Which GFSI Certification is Right for My Business?

 1-Minute Summary

-• A Global Food Safety Initiative (GFSI) certification is crucial for food manufacturers aiming to sell to large retailers, confirming their commitment to food safety and effective risk management.
+• Certification to a Global Food Safety Initiative (GFSI)-recognized scheme is crucial for food manufacturers aiming to sell to large retailers, confirming their commitment to food safety and effective risk management.

-• The top three GFSI certifications – BRC Global Standard (BRCGS), Safe Quality Foods Institute (SQF), and Food Safety System Certification (FSSC) 22000 – each have unique focuses and missions, requiring an independent third-party GFSI audit.
+• The top three GFSI-benchmarked schemes – BRC Global Standard (BRCGS), Safe Quality Foods Institute (SQF), and Food Safety System Certification (FSSC) 22000 – each have unique focuses and missions, requiring an independent third-party GFSI-benchmarked audit.

-• Businesses should consider their size, type, and customer requirements when selecting a GFSI certification.
-Annual GFSI audits are required to maintain the certification regardless of the chosen standard.
+• Businesses should consider their size, type, and customer requirements when selecting a GFSI-recognized scheme.
+An annual GFSI-benchmarked audit is required to maintain certification regardless of the chosen standard.

-If you want to join the retailer big leagues, a GFSI food safety certification is a must.
+If you want to join the retailer big leagues, a becoming certified to a GFSI-benchmarked scheme is a must.

-But which of the top three internationally recognized GFSI certifications, each requiring a GFSI audit, is right for you?
+But, which of the top three internationally recognized GFSI certification schemes, each requiring a GFSI audit, is right for you?

 Each has a unique focus and mission.
 One commonality among these GFSI certifications is the requirement for an independent third-party GFSI audit of your facilities and food safety processes to ensure specific standards are met as well as annual audits that confirm good practices remain in place to maintain the certification.